-This report and associated appendices are being distributed for public participation from the 03rd of July 2020 - 17th of August 2020.
-Various means of distribution have been used for the process, and are detailed in the Public Participation Plan (See Appendix G.3), issued to the Department of Environmental Affairs and Development Planning on the 25th of June 2020.
+The Draft Impact Assessment report and associated appendices were distributed for public participation from the 03rd of July 2020 - 17th of August 2020.
+Various means of distribution had been used for the process and are detailed in the Public Participation Plan (See Appendix G.3), which was issued to the Department of Environmental Affairs and Development Planning on the 25th of June 2020.
 These include:

 - An advert was included in the George Herald on the 02nd of July 2020 (See Appendix G.4). - Hand delivery of a Background Information Document, distributed to neighbouring properties on the 03rd of July 2020, (see Appendix G.5). - An extensive I&AP database has been compiled, which identifies affected adjacent landowners, authorities, organs of state and other affected parties.
-The original I&Aps who were listed as I&Aps in the initial application will also be given an opportunity to register and comment. - Email notification, direct telephonic calls, Whatsapp Broadcasts, are considered appropriate. - The documents have been made available on SES website for download, review and comment.
+The original I&AP's who were listed as I&AP's in the initial application will also be given an opportunity to register and comment. - Email notification, direct telephonic calls, Whatsapp Broadcasts, are considered appropriate. - The documents have been made available on SES website for download, review and comment.

 Furthermore, if we are made aware of any I&AP with illiteracy, disability or other disadvantage we will engage with such I&AP to ensure their issues are noted.

-The period for public participation comment commenced on the 03rd of July 2020, and will conclude on the 17th of August 2020.
+The period for public participation comment commenced on the 03rd of July 2020 and will conclude on the 17th of August 2020.